Vishhh2125/CollabNotes-frontend/README.md

 ## Role-Based Authorization Logic

 - **Roles:**
-  - `Owner`: Full access to workspace, can manage members and settings

   - `Admin`: Manage notes and members, but limited workspace settings
   - `Member`: Can create, edit, and view notes
 - **Authorization Middleware:**